ouillie/bazel-docker/README.md

 whose only purpose is to synchronize the files from the volume to a bind-mounted host directory using [Unison].
-Introducing this layer of indirection solves the build issues, at the cost of ~2x disk bandwidth usage and a negligible amount of latency (perhaps a second or two) before build outputs actually become available on the host.
+Introducing this layer of indirection solves the build issues, at the cost of ~2x disk usage and a negligible amount of latency (perhaps a second or two) before build outputs actually become available on the host.